anduril/sample-app-thumbnail/README.md

     $ export SANDBOXES_TOKEN=YOUR_LATTICE_SANDBOXES_TOKEN
     ```

+For more information about setting up your environment, see [Set up](https://developer.anduril.com/guides/getting-started/set-up)
+in the *Lattice Developer Guide*.

 ## Usage

-You can run the app to upload and download objects from the COP using the following command line arguments:
+Use this example app to upload and download binary data to, and from, Lattice:

 ```bash
 $ python app.py [-h] --operation OPERATION \